 Poor old Rory McIlroy.
 Any golfer with a modicum of emotion, from club hackers to seasoned pros, would have had a sympathetic thought for the young maestro from Northern Ireland, as his game crumbled in dramatic fashion in the final round of Sunday's Masters in Augusta.

 Golf is a pursuit that demands mental strength and positive thinking for success - it's played 90% between the ears as the cliche goes - even at the very lowest levels of the games.
 If there is a player alive who has not experienced the exasperation and frustration of a how a duff shot can ruin a perfectly enjoyable day on the fairways I would like to meet him.
-Read the rest of this entry »
+FULL POST

 It is one of the most international leaderboards ever at the Masters.
 Fittingly, on the 50th anniversary of the first-ever win by an international player; the odds are certainly in the favor of an overseas victory here at Augusta National.

 South Africa’s Gary Player won the first of three Green Jackets in 1961 and on Monday, he told me that his pick of bunch this week was none other than Northern Ireland’s Rory McIlroy.
-Read the rest of this entry »
+FULL POST

 Saturdays in professional golf are traditionally called "moving day," but it all took off in the second round here at Augusta National as the tournament stepped up several gears.
 And how!

 Rory McIlroy slept on the joint overnight lead and came out of the blocks perfectly on Friday here at the Masters, racing to 10-under par with the ease of a veteran.
 That his putter didn’t reward him on the back nine is an issue, for he could not have struck the ball better.
-Read the rest of this entry »
+FULL POST

 I’d like to tell you that I’ve known Rory McIlroy since he was a little kid but I haven’t, well not really.